What it is

 - High dissolved P water is able to flow through the contained PSM at a suitable flow rate.

 - The PSM is able to be removed and replaced after it is no longer effective at removing P or able to remove P at the minimum desired rate.

 This conservation practice is relatively new.
 An effort is being made to train conservation staff on how to best utilize this practice.
 In addition, Chad Penn, USDA-ARS, has developed the Phosphorus Transport Reduction App (P-TRAP) software which allows users to design structures based on site-specific data.
 Phosphorus removal structures operate most efficiently under certain conditions and should be specifically designed for each location and PSM.
 Ideally, sites should be located where there are high dissolved phosphorus concentrations in water flow that can be directed into the structure.
 The size of the structure is highly variable based on parameters such as watershed, PSM used, target phosphorus removal and effective lifetime.
 P-TRAP can help estimate the cost of the proposed structure.

 Management of the structure is dependent on which type of structure is installed.
 If there are high sediment concentrations entering the structure, additional practices should be utilized to reduce this.
-PSMs must be replaced after they have reached their effective lifetime.
-Efforts are being made to use materials that can be regenerated, which will help reduce costs.
+PSMs must be replaced or regenerated after they have reached their effective lifetime.
+USDA researchers are developing methods to strip phosphorus from the PSM.

 Aaron Heilers, Project Manager of Ohio Demo Farms, walks you through taking a look at Legacy Phosphorus fields, fields that, in the past, had a high amount of phosphorus applied on them and the levels remain high today since crops can only uptake a certain amount.
 If this is your field, a phosphorus removal structure might play a role.
 Learn more watching this!